statisticalbiotechnology/cb2030/qa/multiplehypothesistesting.md

 1. What is the relation of the threshold (lamda) to &pi;<sub>0</sub> as a function?
 How do you find the ideal treshold?
 1. When the &pi;<sub>0</sub>(&lambda;) was plotted against &lambda; in the article, Storey and Tibshirani fitted a natural cubic spline with  degrees of freedom limited to 3 to the data, stating that this suited their purposes.
 Will this always be the proper way to do it, or does this have to be evaluated on case-by-case basis?
-  > The procedure is frequently used.
+  > The spline procedure is frequently used.
 However, it should be noted that I in my notebook use a differnt procedure for &pi;<sub>0</sub> estimation than the one described in Storey&Tibshirani.